-Since 2015 Adelaide PHN has completed nine NA reports by triangulating health, service and community1 needs, with input from Adelaide PHN councils2.
+Since 2015 Adelaide PHN has completes NA reports annually by triangulating health, service and community1 needs, with input from Adelaide PHN councils2.
 Together with our Board, they bring together a diverse range of experience and knowledge informing our evidence-based planning process to determine the local needs and priorities of our catchment area.